mswanau/KJAM-Dev/README.md

 This will open the website in your default browser, via localhost:4200

 In order to create a new user/log in, the server must be running.
-To do this, navigate to 'OurAus/backend', and run:
+To do this, navigate to 'OurAus/backend' in a new powershell, and run:

 ```
 node server.js